 to two committees of the Board of Regents at Board meetings held on campus, typically

 twice a year; the ASUP president attends the meeting of the Committee on

-Student Services and the ASUP vice president attends the meeting of the Committee
+Student Affairs and the ASUP vice president attends the meeting of the Committee

 on Academic Affairs.